-I do rely directly on my endless studies, deep respect and infinite appreciation of the traditional sciences of Yoga, Ayurveda, Buddhism, Vedic/Evolutionary astrology, somatic osteopathy, human and animal psychology, ethology, quantum healing, Feng Shui and also, my life experiences to be of service to you.
+I do rely directly on my endless studies, deep respect and infinite appreciation of the traditional sciences of Yoga, Ayurveda, Buddhism, Vedic/Evolutionary astrology, somatic osteopathy, human and animal psychology, ethology, quantum healing and Feng Shui.

-My highly intuitive approach and natural abilities are the basis of all my healing arts.
+My highly intuitive approach, life experiences and natural abilities are the basis of all my healing arts.

 I traveled to India in 1993 and it was love at first sight.
 Order in chaos was my first impression, authenticity in ordinariness my second, and simplicity in tragedies my third.
 My first encounter with the path of yoga was in the same year in Rishikesh when I ventured into an ashram.
 After a month or so of practicing Hatha Yoga I was about to leave when my teacher approached me and asked that I never give up what I had learnt here.

 My journey had only just begun!

 I first encountered the beautiful philosophy and practices of Mahayana Buddhism and meditation.
 After meeting His Holiness the Dalai Lama I undertook my first retreat, led by Shri Dharmakirti – i was asked to move to the Himalayas full-time to study intensively the Lineage of Lama Tsongkapa (Gelugpa) and the Prasangika Madyemika philosophical view.
 The world is a dream-like illusion and we are stuck in ignorance and suffering I was told.